Dream Justice Cohort

 At Dream.Org, we believe in the power of transformation.
 Everyone deserves a second chance and the opportunity to shape a better future.
 That’s why we created the Dream Justice Cohort - a leadership development and skill building program that empowers justice-impacted leaders to take a seat at the table where criminal justice solutions are made.
 By uplifting these frontline leaders, we build sustained leadership capability at the grassroots level that has the power to permanently reduce the footprint of incarceration in America.

-100% of our cohort members have been directly impacted by the criminal justice system: 80% have personally experienced incarceration and 20% have a loved one who has been incarcerated.
-As participants bring their distinct perspectives to the table, this unique blend of perspectives will foster a rich and dynamic learning environment.
+As participants bring their distinct perspectives to the table, this unique blend of perspectives fosters a rich and dynamic learning environment.

 The individuals chosen have shown great determination, commitment, and an unwavering focus on creating a fairer and more just society.
 We are eager to witness their growth and the positive influence they will undoubtedly have in our communities.